 - US Restaurants

-These categories are common for many businesses, making the Business Gold Card potentially useful.
+These categories are common expenses for many businesses, making the Business Gold Card a versatile option.
 What’s nice is that you can pick two from the list to maximize your earning potential.
 Just be sure to check your expenses before deciding.

 Earning points is fantastic, but points earned are useless if you cannot redeem them for anything of value.
 Amex has multiple options for redemption: